live music versus hi-fi

 Dear audiophile, far be it from me to be contentious, but ...
 I have to touch on a sore spot!

-In my professional life, I have met a consistent number of audiophiles with crazily expensive systems.
+In my professional life, I have met a significant number of audiophiles with crazily expensive systems.
 Can you believe that the large majority of them have never set foot in a concert hall?

 Even worse, the same applies to the owners (and sales assistants) of hi-fi stores that have reached the status of “hi-end temples,” as well as to the reviewers in hi-fi magazines!